Thesis & Dissertation Guidelines

 • Ph.D.
 Dissertation Requirements

-Intent to Graduate OR Intra-term Application
+Intent to Graduate

 Defense Results

 Students must schedule the Defense Exam with the Graduate School two weeks prior to the exam.
 Students will bring the Defense Results Form (along with the Title Page & Abstract) to obtain committee signatures.
-Upload the signed title page and abstract as one administrative file (title pate first followed by abstract) to VIREO as an administrative file, and have your department submit the defense results to the graduate school submissions portal.
+Upload the signed title page and abstract as one administrative file (title page first followed by abstract) to VIREO as an administrative file, and have your department submit the defense results to the graduate school submissions portal.

 Format Review